fc9734ygn/oddspot-app/README.md

 Backend repository - https://github.com/fc9734ygn/oddspot-backend

-UPDATE 2025 - Some opinions on tech have changed, I wouldn't do it the way it's in this repository :D Also, the flow subscription code has issues with not unsubscribbign when UI is not visable, should be fixed by adjusting cold/hot flows but this project is no longer in development.
+UPDATE 2025 - Some opinions on tech have changed, I wouldn't do it the way it's in this repository :D Also, the flow subscription code has issues with not unsubscribing when UI is not visable, should be fixed by adjusting cold/hot flows but this project is no longer in development.

 ## Features (as of right now):